The article will explain how Links can be made compliant to help increase accessibility for users.

 Link Purpose (Directional)

-Replace directional link text (i.e.: click here, to the left) with text indicating where the link will direct the user.
+Replace directional link text (for example, click here or to the left) with text indicating where the link will direct the user.

-- Bad Example: For the CivicEngage Central Help Center, click here.
+- Bad Example: For the Municipal Websites Central Help Center, click here.

 Link Purpose (In Context)